DEC Curtailment and Alerts in the Fairbanks North Star Borough Nonattainment Area

 - Sign up to Receive Email Notification

-- Forecasted curtailments will be issued by 2 p.m.
+- Forecasted curtailments will be issued by 2 p.m. but may have an effective time later in the day

 - Curtailment Details

-Note: before declaring a curtailment on the operation of solid fuel-fired heating devices DEC will review the relevant and available meteorological data, weather forecasts, affected area, strength of the inversion, and potential duration of the inversion.
+Note: Before declaring a curtailment on the operation of solid fuel-fired heating devices DEC will review the relevant and available meteorological data, weather forecasts, affected area, strength of the inversion, and potential duration of the inversion.
 It is possible DEC will issue an Alert that does not include a curtailment if weather conditions indicate a clearing prior to any effect of a curtailment could be realized.
 DEC will endeavor to ensure a curtailment is a reasonable approach given the conditions and available data, with the objective of realizing air pollution reduction benefits from the action.